jfalkinburg/ECE383_slides/L31/slides.md

 - Only ![Tr](Tr.jpg) can be adjusted in a practical design
 - MTBF is extremely sensitive to ![Tr](Tr.jpg)
   - Good - synchronization failure can easily be avoided by providing additional resolution time
-  - Bad - minor modification can introduce synchronization failure
+  - Bad - minor mod can introduce synchronization failure

 ![Mealy Machine](mealy.jpg)

 # Synchronization